 Posts containing advertising must be labelled at the beginning of the post

-“Generally, the biggest influencers in Denmark know quite well how to comply with the law, and some of them even go beyond the legal requirements in their advertising,” says Morten Jessel.
+The biggest influencers in Denmark know quite well how to comply with the law, and some of them even go beyond the legal requirements in their advertising.

 However, there is a large group of influencers with fewer than 100,000 followers who are not sufficiently aware that consumers must be informed from the moment they first look at the message that what they are looking at is advertising.
 More specifically, the notice of advertising must not be placed at the end of the text or in the text.
 The solution is to write “advertisement” or ”ad” at the very beginning of each post.

-Morten also advises his clients against using the term “sponsored”, as this is not always sufficient on social media.
-He also warns clients that, currently, the Consumer Ombudsman has not approved the term “paid partnership”.
+We also advise against using the term “sponsored”, as this is not always sufficient on social media, and that, currently, the Consumer Ombudsman has not approved the term “paid partnership”.

 Companies and influencers targeting children and adolescents should be particularly careful to comply with the provisions of the Marketing Practices Act.
 Generally speaking, the younger the target group, the stricter the requirements.